Fireandplants/plant_gbif/README.md

 expand_myco_names.sh
 ```

 This will create a names list, `../query_names/myco-species-expanded.txt`.
-This expanded names list includes each name in the original list and all synonyms.
+This expanded names list includes each name in the original list and all synonyms according to [The Plant List v1.1][TPL]

 #### 2. Extract all possible name binomials in the full GBIF occurrence data ####